arman-mahtabfar/Globalized-Music/src/mdFiles/DEVELOPMENT.md

 * Added more to ui so that it tells user if they are correct or not.

 * Avoided the user constantly pressing four to avoid cheating.

+* Cleaned up code and added more comments